yyf17/SAAVN/README.md

 # SAAVN
-# SAAVN Code release for paper "Sound Adversarial Audio-Visual Navigation" (In PyTorch)
+# SAAVN Code release for paper "Sound Adversarial Audio-Visual Navigation,ICLR2022" (In PyTorch)

 ## Usage
 This repo supports AudioGoal Task on Replica and Matterport3D datasets.